FatumaA/technical-blogs/cli62fwx0000109l22hy0cynt.md

 $$ LANGUAGE plpgsql SECURITY DEFINER;
 ```

-The codesnippet above creates an insert\_user\_data function that returns a trigger that does the check based on user\_role every time a new record is inserted in the auth table.
+The code snippet above creates an insert\_user\_data function that returns a trigger that does the check based on user\_role every time a new record is inserted in the auth table.

 Now, we can retest the application and we should have a record in the relevant table as well as the auth table.
 Our invited users should have also received an email that brings them back to our application.